- Sociology Major

 As a Sociology student, you’ll be encouraged to add real world perspectives to your classroom studies by participating in Project Community fieldwork, conducting undergraduate research, facilitating intergroup dialogues, and/or pursuing internship experiences.
 For students who wish to tackle a rigorous course of study by completing a thesis project, Sociology also offers an Honors Program.

-See the department advisor to check out the American Sociological Association's '21st Century Careers with an Undergraduate Degree in Sociology' booklet!
+Read through our Career Guide and see the department advisor to check out the American Sociological Association's '21st Century Careers with an Undergraduate Degree in Sociology' booklet.
 For comprehensive graduate school and career advising, connect with the LSA Opportunity Hub, Newnan Pre-Professional Advising, and the Career Center throughout your time at U-M. It's never too early to start career or graduate school planning!